darktrojan/idldocs/nsILDAPOperation.rst

 "extensions", and is intended to convey that this method will eventually support the extensions described in the draft-ietf-ldapext-ldap-c-api-04.txt Internet Draft.
-@exception NS_ERROR_NOT_INITIALIZED      operation not initialized
-@exception NS_ERROR_INVALID_ARG          invalid argument
-@exception NS_ERROR_LDAP_ENCODING_ERROR  error during BER-encoding
-@exception NS_ERROR_LDAP_SERVER_DOWN     the LDAP server did not receive the request or the connection was lost
-@exception NS_ERROR_OUT_OF_MEMORY        ran out of memory
-@exception NS_ERROR_LDAP_NOT_SUPPORTED   not supported in the version of the LDAP protocol that the client is using
-@exception NS_ERROR_UNEXPECTED           an unexpected error has occurred
-XXX doesn't currently handle LDAPControl params

 Parameters
 ^^^^^^^^^^